kiwidoggie/mira-toolbox/Mira-Companion/README.md

 # Mira Companion

-An Android application to control MiraCFW.
+An Android application to control MiraCFW, for upcoming features see [this list](https://github.com/OpenOrbis/mira-toolbox/issues/3).

 This is a [Work in Progress] and Contributors are highly needed at the moment.